vmleroy/mario-maps-generation-gans-selection/readme.md

   * **Author**: Victor Le Roy Matos
   * **Advisor**: Prof. Rogério Martins Gomes
   * **Co-advisor**: Prof. João Gabriel Gama Vila Nova
-  * This work was developed at the Departamento de Computação, CEFET-MG.
+  * This work was developed at the Departamento de Computação, CEFET-MG and published at the Brazilian Symposium on Computer Games and Digital Entertainment (SBGames).